 Gunter Wand Great Recordings

 Here is a great box of the complete Symphonies of Beethoven, Brahms, Bruckner and Schubert, along with some essential classical works.
-It comes in a nice LP size box and accompanying booklet.As a whole this is about the best ‘Starter’ box you can get at a reasonable price.
-See my review here.
+It comes in a nice LP size box and accompanying booklet.As a whole this is about the best ‘Starter’ box you can get at a reasonable price. [update: now oop so may be expensive] See my review here.

 Karajan Symphony Collection

 Complete Symphonies of Beethoven, Brahms, Bruckner [worth the price of admission right there], Mendelssohn, Schumann and Tchaikovsky, along with late Mozart and Haydn symphonies.
 Really a remarkable set, and at a dirt-cheap price.
 I am sure there is no real booklet here, but at this price not a big deal.